"Mr. Roy is a

 art main PC.
 I built a media center PC for downstairs too.

-added a 3D plasma TV to my collection in 2012.
-One of my latest
+added a 3D plasma TV to my collection in 2012 and a 4K TV for my

 gadgets that I recommend to people is the WD Mybook Live network hard

 drive.
 It attaches to your home network and streams media files

 and documents to iPhones, iPads, and other devices even when you are